Table of content

 Speed up your TYPO3 backend

-No one likes to wait for a slow website, especially when working with the TYPO3 backend .
+No one likes to wait for a slow website, especially when working with the TYPO3 backend.
 Here are some tips on how to speed up your backend and save time:

 - Optimize the database: Your database can become bloated with unused data.
 Clean it up regularly to improve performance.

-- Disable unused extensions: Disable or uninstall any extensions that you don't need.
+- Disable unused extensions: Disable or uninstall any extensions you don't need.
 This reduces the load on your system and ensures smooth processes.

 Set up maintenance tasks in TYPO3 to automatically clean up your database and clear the cache.

 Locked out of the TYPO3 backend?
-Don't worry - login problems happen, but they can usually be fixed quickly.
+Don't worry - login problems do happen, but they can usually be fixed quickly.
 Here are the most common errors and how you can solve them:

 1. "Your login attempt was not successful.
 Make sure you enter your username and password correctly, including upper and lower case."